 - In a large mixing bowl or container, combine shred radish, carrot, onion, chive, sesame, spice and kimchi sauce above.
 Don’t forget to add the sweet rice flour chili paste as well.

-- Put on your food gloves and mix them real good.
+- Put on your food gloves and mix them really good.

 - Stuff the seasoning mixture into each cucumber.
 Don't forget to dab a bit of kimchi juice all over the outer shell of each cucumber.